Self-hosted AI agents

 Memory safety Single trust level, poisonable Trust-partitioned - your words vs. the internet's

-Tool access Unchecked - full shell by default Approval gates, per-agent tool policies, OS-level exec sandbox
+Tool access Unchecked shell by default in many setups Approval gates, per-agent policies, and sandboxed exec where supported

-Skill safety Install and hope Allowlists, scope isolation
+Skill safety Install and hope Allowlists, scope isolation, 18-rule content scan at load time

 Network safety No SSRF protection Private network + metadata endpoints blocked